 this article (and most) on primary playground, does contain affiliate links that we do earn a commission off of. clicking these links does not cost you any extra but helps our website to keep great articles and freebies like this coming your way.

-Back to school time means learning the alphabet, letters and beginning sounds.
-So I thought we’d read a book about the alphabet this week for our literacy snack.
+Back to school time means learning the alphabet, letters, and beginning sounds.
+So I thought we’d read a book about the alphabet this week for our Literacy Snack Healthy Alphabet.
 We will be reading, Eating the Alphabet Fruits and Vegetables from A to Z by Lois Ehlert.

 This book introduces the letters of the alphabet and fruits and vegetables from around the world that begin with each letter.
 This is a fantastic book to also talk to the students about making healthy eating choices and trying new fruits and vegetables.

 For our snack today, the kids will be sampling all the different types of fruits and vegetables that they have seen in the book.

 The snack part is totally up to you.
 You can choose to have as many or as few choices of fruits and vegetables to try.
 I left some whole so they could be passed around, felt, and smelt.
 A great way to tie into a lesson on the five senses as well.
 And then some of the fruits and vegetables we cut up and ready to be snacked on.
 Today I chose to use, grapes, blueberries, strawberries, carrots, onion, cucumber, banana, broccoli, lime, nectarine, and an orange.